Arab people tend to be big fans of Indian food, not so different from most people around the world.

 How to Make a Chicken Samosa

-Next the spices are added, and mixed into the pan creating chicken filling.
+Next the spices are added, and mixed into the pan, stirring until the chicken is cooked.

 Once the filling is almost done add the frozen peas to the mixture.

-Divide dough up into small balls, and roll them out into little rounds.
+Divide dough up into small balls, and roll them out with a rolling pin into little rounds.

 Place a portion of the chicken filling in the middle of the dough rounds and fold into a triangle cone shape.

-Deep fry the samosas until light brown to golden brown.
+Deep fry the samosas until they are light brown to golden brown.

-Instead of dough some people use pastry sheets for the samosas.
+Instead of dough some people use pastry sheets for these little parcels of delicious flavor.

 Tips for Making Chicken Samosas

-One of the important things is to be sure that you have a robust dough that can be rolled thin enough and fried.
+One of the important things to be sure of is that you have a robust dough that can be rolled thin enough, and fried.